How Much Do Inventors Make: Everything You Need to Know

 - Test your product under all conditions until you're sure about how it works and whether people will want to buy it.
 Then work on getting your patent.

 - Remember trade secrets and giving away invention information are always alternatives to getting an expensive patent.
 It's not always the best idea, but it helps to keep your options open.

 No matter which path you take, expert legal advice from patent lawyers is always good to have, and that's just what UpCounsel provides.
-We accept only the best of the best lawyers on our site, including Yale and Harvard graduates who work with major corporations like Google and Twilio.
+We accept only the best of the best lawyers on our site, including Yale and Harvard graduates who work with major corporations like Google and Airbnb.
 If you need help or advice, post your legal need today.